Valerioageno/tuono/packages/html-tags/README.md

 ## Credits

-This package is a fork of [s-yadav/react-meta-tags](https://github.com/s-yadav/react-meta-tags).
+This package is heavily inspired by [s-yadav/react-meta-tags](https://github.com/s-yadav/react-meta-tags).